cps-software/med-insight/app/middleware/README.md

 pip3 --version
 ```

-This will show the latest Python3 and PIP3 versions, e.g., 3.13.2.
+This will show the latest Python3 and PIP3 versions, e.g., 3.13.3 and 25.0.1.

 ### Python Virtual Environment
 It is recommended that you set up a Python virtual environment.
 This provides a self-contained directory with a Python interpreter and a set of installed packages, which isolates the dependencies required for this project.